williamscraigm/MapElementCheckerExternal/README.md

 # MapElementChecker
- Checks for picture elements in map graphics and saves them out
+ Checks for DisplacementLinkElement, IdentityLinkElement, and DataGraphTElement in data frames and saves a copy of the map document without them if found

+ Usage: `MapElementChecker.exe <inputdirectorywithmxds>`

+ Example: `MapElementChecker.exe c:\\temp\\mymxds\\`